n3mawashi/pan-ssm-cicd-poc/README.md

 Use spot instances and ASG change the instance size from 0 to 1

 ## Phase 3
-Automatic ssh keys retieval from gpg
+Automatic ssh keys retrieval from gpg